 How does this happen?
 When you think about it, it’s probably not so surprising.

 Historian Ann Vileisis, in her book ‘Kitchen Literacy’, argues that in the US this ignorance developed alongside the industrial food system, when fewer people were involved in food production or processing, and innovations and packaging made it possible to ship foods in different forms: “Many Americans couldn’t imagine the origins of the boxed cereals or shrink-wrapped hot dogs in their kitchens”.

 I don’t know how New Zealand compares (that would be a fascinating study), but I imagine the trend could be similar, though not as extreme.
 Being a small country, we are not as far removed from our farms and market gardens as are those in big US cities.

 Nonetheless, I have no doubt there are big gaps in Kiwis’ knowledge of food nutrition and preparation, and that those gaps are contributing to obesity.

 Nutritionists and industry agree that knowing the origins of our food is critical to raising children who know how to eat healthfully.

 Industry will continue to work with schools and communities on improving food literacy.
 Perhaps it’s time the education system took a closer look, too.

-(as published in FMCG Business magazine)
+(originally published in FMCG Business)